devxoul/resume/resume.rst

    JLModel allows you to manage models in very simple way in Objective-C.

 2013- Allkdic_
-   A mini dictionary for OS X.
+   A handy dictionary for OS X. Around 2,000 people are using Allkdic.

 2013- JLToast_
    Toast for iOS with very simple interface.
 Written in Swift.